romain-jacob/TTW-Arfifacts/README.md

 ## Compile and run TTnet
 <!-- ############################################### -->

 Our TTnet implementation (Section 3.2) is based on [Baloo](https://github.com/ETHZ-TEC/Baloo/tree/master), a design framework for network stacks based on synchronous transmissions.
-Instructions for setting up and running Baloo are described in details in the [Baloo Wiki](https://github.com/ETHZ-TEC/Baloo/wiki).
+Instructions for setting up and running Baloo are described in detail in the [Baloo Wiki](https://github.com/ETHZ-TEC/Baloo/wiki).
 The TTnet implementation is located under `examples/baloo-ttnet`.
 This directory includes a README file that details the build and run commands, as well as information related to the TTnet implementation and how to run it.

 Once you have completed the [setup of Baloo's toolchain](https://github.com/ETHZ-TEC/Baloo/wiki#getting-started), you can easily compile and run an example multi-mode TTnet application on the [FlockLab testbed](http://flocklab.ethz.ch/) by running the following commands